ourworldventures/ourworld_books_OLD/content/ow_znz_company/intro/ourworld_company.md

 <!-- OurCompany is the solution for global citizens, digital nomads and everyone else who wishes to organize their lives and business ethically and efficiently.
 It provides the whole  corporate and legal framework necessary for someone to work in the modern world, while ensuring that the planet and local communities are benefitted.

 It is physically based in [OurTown](ourtown/ourtown.md), the Zanzibar cybercity and digital community.
-Moreover, [OurFinTech](../ourfintech/ourfintech.md) is available to those corporations looking for legislative and technology solutions to their needs. -->
+Moreover, [OurWorld Company](../ourfintech/ourfintech.md) is available to those corporations looking for legislative and technology solutions to their needs. -->